.

 The university also conducted a second study, asking 108 people with various mental health problems about their experiences of ecotherapy.
 A massive 94% said green activities had benefited their mental health and lifted depression while 90% said the combination of nature and exercise had the greatest effect.

-DENIAL: In Reconnecting With Nature, Michael J. Cohen shows how our "normal" nature deficit leaves us feeling unfulfilled and, unaware of this defeciency, we seek and, for a profit, are fed negative news in the media.
+DENIAL: In Prejudice Against Nature, 1984, and Reconnecting With Nature, 1995, Michael J. Cohen shows how our "normal" nature deficit leaves us feeling unfulfilled and, unaware of this defeciency, we seek and, for a profit, are fed negative news in the media.
 Such news conveys that the world is dangerous.
 This makes us feel better because our intellect believes it knows why we feel bad: we are helpless victims of a dysfunctional world.
 "This clarifies why the media harps upon the negative and excludes the nature-connecting antidotes, remedies and preventatives readily available at Project NatureConnect." says Cohen.
 "It is as if establishing a mutually supportive relationship with authentic nature is an illicit affair.
 We ignore the psychologically based medical science of nature healing that uses alternative, complementary nature-connected antidotes including spiritual, natural and energy medicine preventatives."

 RECOVERY "The students bonded as a community.
 They also bonded to a trashed natural area near their forthcoming new school.
-To protect the area's integrity and availability for future NSTP activities, these "incapable" youngsters successfully cleaned up, weeded and replanted it, wrote environmental protection grants, and effectively presented their work to Education Boards and Administrators who were intent on paving the area as a parking lot.
+To protect the area's integrity and availability for future NSTP Natural Attraction Ecology activities, these "incapable" youngsters successfully cleaned up, weeded and replanted it, wrote environmental protection grants, and effectively presented their work to Education Boards and Administrators who were intent on paving the area as a parking lot.

 In addition to their improved mental health test scores, every students' attendance and academic progress improved while they were in this project.